4dgaurav/trellochan/README.md

 `npm install` will install the node dependencies.

+`npm start` will start the application on port 3000 with localStorage in use.

-`npm run demo` will start the application on port 3000 and server on 3001.
+`npm run demo` will start the application on port 3000 and server on 3001 with localStorage in use.

 ### Current Features